Sanix-Darker/testa/README.md

 ## How to config it

 ### Config files

-You need to config a `testa json file` or just use default one for the appropriate language.
+You need to config a `testa.json`.

 - An example of testa config file for `Javascript`:
 ```json
 {